Wisconsin Assembly to vote on transgender sports bans

 Wisconsin Assembly to vote on transgender sports bansNew

 MADISON, Wis.
-(AP) — The Republican-controlled Wisconsin Assembly plan to vote on bills banning transgender athletes from participating in girls’ and women’s sports.
-The debate Wednesday are being debated in the middle of gay pride month are all-but certain to be headed for a veto by Democratic Gov. Tony Evers.
+(AP) — The Republican-controlled Wisconsin Assembly plans to vote on bills banning transgender athletes from participating in girls’ and women’s sports.
+The measures being debated Wednesday in the middle of gay pride month are all-but certain to be headed for a veto by Democratic Gov. Tony Evers.
 Even though they are unlikely to become law, the Assembly has scheduled five hours of debate on the measures that opponents say are discriminatory and unnecessary.
 They must also pass the Senate before going to Evers, who has repeatedly said he stands with transgender students.